Personalized Care, Advanced Treatment

 - Bleeding or discharge not related to a normal menstrual period

 CHS Cancer Institutes throughout Long Island provide the comfort of cancer care close to home.
 All are accredited by the Commission on Cancer of the American College of Surgeons.

 CHS's gynecology oncologists provide comprehensive care from diagnosis to treatment to surgery.
 They will determine the best course of treatment for precancerous cells, cancer cells or tumors.

 They are highly skilled in identification of the precise stage and type of cancer, which is critical to creating customized treatment plans for patients.

-Advanced procedures benefit the patient:
+Minimally invasive procedures benefit the patient: